 Research background

-Nonalcoholic fatty liver disease (NAFLD) is the most common chronic liver disease, and the prevalence is rapidly increasing worldwide.
+Nonalcoholic fatty liver disease (NAFLD) is the most common chronic liver disease, and its prevalence is rapidly increasing worldwide.
 The severe form of NAFLD can progress to liver cirrhosis and hepatocellular carcinoma (HCC).
 Recently, several related papers expounded that CD44 played an important role in NAFLD and that there was rather little known knowledge about CD44 expression in different stages of hepatocyte malignant transformation correlated with fatty accumulation.

 Research motivation

-Although CD44 is initially regarded as an adhesion molecule, which has a close relationship with tumor growth, invasion, and metastasis of HCC, the abnormal activation of CD44 in NAFLD is yet to be discovered and the fact ofoverexpression of CD44 in hepatocytes with fatty accumulation needs to be investigated.
+Although CD44 is initially regarded as an adhesion molecule, which has a close relationship with tumor growth, invasion, and metastasis of HCC, the abnormal activation of CD44 in NAFLD has yet to be discovered, and the fact that CD44 is overexpressed in hepatocytes with fatty accumulation needs to be investigated.

 Research objectives

-CD44 is a non-kinase transmembrane glycoprotein, and it has a high expression in malignant tumors and low expression in benign and low-metastatic tumors.
-New mechanism of CD44 expression with fatty metabolism was worthy to be explored.
+CD44 is a non-kinase transmembrane glycoprotein, and its expression is high in malignant tumors and low in benign and low-metastatic tumors.
+This new mechanism of CD44 expression with fatty metabolism was worthy to be explored.
 The objective of this study was to initiate the investigation of the relationship between CD44 activation and hepatocyte malignant transformation under nonalcoholic lipid accumulation

 Research methods

 In order to clarify the mechanism of CD44 high expression and NAFLD, the models with lipid accumulation were constructed and then the malignant transformation of rat hepatocytes was induced with 2-fluorenyl acetamide.
-Histopathological alterations were identified from normal liver cells to denaturation at the early-, to precancerosis at the middle-, and to HCC formation at last-stage by the H&E examination, with increasing CD44 activation from NAFLD involving inflammatory with abnormal metabolism to HCC progression.
+Histopathological alterations were identified from normal liver cells to denaturation at the early-, to precancerosis at the middle-, and to HCC formation at last-stage by hematoxylin and eosin examination, with increasing CD44 activation from NAFLD involving inflammation with abnormal metabolism to HCC progression.

 Research results

-CD44 in hepatocarcinogenesis of rat liver cells was increased from NAFLD to HCC at protein or mRNA level.
+CD44 in hepatocarcinogenesis of rat liver cells was increased from NAFLD to HCC at the protein or mRNA level.
 Significant difference of CD44 was found between the control group and the NAFLD, denaturation, precancerosis, or HCC group, respectively.
 Serum CD44 levels in HCC or precancerous rats were significantly higher than those in any of the other rats.
 Positive correlations were found between liver CD44 mRNA and circulating CD44 or alpha-fetoprotein.

 Research conclusions

 To the best of our knowledge, this is the first report to investigate the relationship between increasing CD44 activation and malignant transformation of hepatocytes.
-Hepatic CD44 mRNA and circulating CD44 expression are the early molecules contributing to the progression from NAFLD to HCC.
+Hepatic CD44 mRNA and circulating CD44 expression are early molecules contributing to the progression from NAFLD to HCC.
 The new findings are promising, and the initial evidence confirmed that hepatic CD44 is one of the early molecules leading to the progression from NAFLD to HCC.

 Research perspectives

-CD44 represents a continuous increasing expression in entire process of hepatocyte malignant transformation associated with fatty accumulation.
-Targeting CD44 might prevent NAFLD from turning to HCC and might become a potential therapeutic strategy for HCC.
-Moreover, further experiments should be conducted to collect the data of CD44 in normal people and of NAFLD, hepatitis, cirrhosis, and HCC, and to clarify the molecule mechanism of high expression and carcinogenesis of CD44.
+CD44 represents a continuous increasing expression during the entire process of hepatocyte malignant transformation associated with fatty accumulation.
+Targeting CD44 might prevent NAFLD from turning into HCC and might become a potential therapeutic strategy for HCC.
+Moreover, further experiments should be conducted to collect the data of CD44 in normal people and of NAFLD, hepatitis, cirrhosis, and HCC and to clarify the molecule mechanism of high expression and carcinogenesis of CD44.

 ACKNOWLEDGEMENTS